CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/index.md

-# Spin up a server using an AMET AMI
+# Run AMET on a VM

 ```{toctree}